Traffic-Alpha/awesome-V2X/README.md

 # Awesome V2X

-A curated list of Vehicle to X (V2X) resources (continually updated)
+A curated list of Vehicle to X (V2X) resources (continually updated).
+You can reference [Journal Information](./Paper/Journal_Information/) for more information.

 ## Table of Contents